UA-141369524-4

 • Mix the wet and dry ingredients together.
 Easy tip: you can do this in one bowl and even the same baking pan/vessel that you will use to bake the loaf!
 This is/should be a very liquid-y batter (like pancake) depending on the flour(s) you use tthat will come out moist.
 Bake on 350°F for 65-80 minutes until outside is the brown color preferred.

-Banana Walnut Bread – Rustic Easy Low-Sugar Recipe
+Banana Walnut Bread Cake – No Proofing

 Banana walnut bread that's rustic and shaped in a star.

-Walnut raisin bread is another name for Pan co’Santi that’s an All Saints Day bread.
-Add in your bananas for a banana bread that most people go bananas over.
+Add in your ripe bananas for a banana bread that most people go bananas over.

 These are all great pairing ingredients for a banana bread. 🍌

-And adding walnuts to make a banana walnut bread loaf reminds us of home baking.
+Adding walnuts to make a banana walnut bread loaf reminds us of home baking.
 It does for me as I remember taking a loaf to school my mom had baked.
 She didn’t bake often but I remember my teacher asking for the recipe that of course I didn’t have and my mom didn’t either (cooking and baking by heart like so many moms from earlier generations and oversees cultures).

 Bananas though are universal.

-And you can make your version of a banana walnut bread loaf for a sweet breakfast dessert that goes with a best chocolate chai, hot cocoa, or orange juice coffee.
+And you can make your version of a banana walnut bread loaf for a sweet breakfast dessert that goes with a chocolate chai, hot cocoa, or orange juice coffee.

-…But this banana bread is EVEN better… it’s heavenly and has landed on the plate like a meteor in the shape of the sun. ☀️ You can see the whitish chopped walnut contrasting the dark purple raisins.
+…And this banana bread is EVEN better… it’s heavenly and has landed on the plate like a meteor in the shape of the sun. ☀️ You can see the whitish chopped walnut contrasting the dark purple raisins.

 Banana walnut bread cut in half.